-So, I have brushed up my review with some bitter-sweet writing, right?
+So, you have read a bitter-sweet review, right?
 Yeah, I have to, since it’s your hard-earned cash.
 To express my admiration for your budget, I have structured a buying guide below.
 Check the sequences.

 Check the materials:

 First, you need to check the guitar materials.
 I mean the wood quality, strings, bridge, saddle, and nuts.
 These are the major factors for creating a warm and soothing tone.
-For instance, Maplewood, rosewood is the best wood for fret and neck.
+For instance, Maple and rosewood are best for fret and neck.

-One the other hand, Alderwood, basswood, and poplar wood are perfect for the body.
-So, it’s wise to consider the materials before choosing the guitar.
+On the other hand, Alder, basswood, and poplar are perfect for the body.
+It’s wise to consider these materials before choosing the guitar.

 Next, you will check the hardware.
-This means you need to check the pickups and other electronic setups.
+This means you will look the pickups and electronic setups.
 Now, there is a question; how do you know the difference?
 Well, you can take Fender as an idle.
 Their coils are tremendous.